MESAHub/mesa/docs/source/developing/infrastructure.rst

 Website
 ^^^^^^^

-We still use the mesa.sourceforge.net website.
+We still use the mesa.sourceforge.net website domian name.
 The source code for this site lives at https://github.com/MESAHub/mesa-website.
 It must be manually updated by someone with SourceForge permissions.

+This site will be made redundant soon and replaced with a redirect to the ReadTheDocs website.

 Slack
 -----